safdarwaqar/Spring_School/README.md

 # Spring_School
 School Management is a microservice architechture based application.
-It includes Api Gateway for microservice communicating with each other Implemented FeingClient for Calling differnt microservices For distributed tracing system Zipkin has been implemented Loggin logs with Sl4j logger.
+It includes Api Gateway for microservice communicating with each other.
+Implemented FeingClient for Calling differnt microservices.
+For distributed tracing system Zipkin has been implemented.
+Loggin logs with Sl4j logger.
-For Database Hibernate ORM is implemented
+For Database Hibernate ORM is implemented.
-Different Microservices are connect with different Databases For Service Registry Netflix Eureka Server is implemented For Service Netflix Discovery Eureka Client Server is implemented For Version Controll and maintaining sources git hub is used
+Different Microservices are connect with different Databases.
+For Service Registry Netflix Eureka Server is implemented.
+For Service Netflix Discovery Eureka Client Server is implemented.
+For Version Controll and maintaining sources git hub is used.

 #Tech Stack
 Jakarta Standard Edition